 “OK Google”, Tell me more about Voice Search and SEO

-There is a lot of buzz in the digital marketing community around voice search and it’s not hard to see why.
+There is a lot of buzz in the digital marketing community around voice search SEO campaigns and strategies, and it’s not hard to see why.
 It’s a faster way to enter a search query, you can easily multi task, make hands-free searches and its fun.
 Today’s consumers crave information and they want it quickly which is why voice search is predicted to make up half of all searches by 2020.
 The question now, is what kind of impact does that have on SEO efforts and how can we maximise this opportunity to reach new customers.

 Voice activated personal assistants such as Siri, Alexa or Google Assistant are popular for many reasons, but the top reasons for using voice search on mobile for users ages 16-34 include

 - Its quicker than going to a website or using an app – 43%

 - Can be used while driving or at other times when they can’t interact with their handset – 42%